keybase/bot-sshca/README.md

 Keybaseca is configured using environment variables (see docs/env.md for information on all of the options).
 When keybaseca starts, it writes a client config file to `/keybase/team/{teamname for teamname in $TEAMS}/kssh-client.config`.
 This client config file is how kssh determines which teams are using kssh and the needed information about the bot (eg the channel name, the name of the bot, etc).
-When keybaseca stops, it deletes the client config file.
+When keybaseca stops, it deletes all of the client config files.

 kssh reads the client config file in order to determine how to interact with a bot. kssh does not have any user controlled config files.
 It does have one local config file stored in `~/.ssh/cssh.cache` that is used to store the default team